-Sometimes, you may have to take a break from the essay for a while to get a new perspective or include a better angle.
+Sometimes, you may have to take a break from the essay to get a new perspective or include a better angle.
 If you finish a draft, leave it overnight and review it in the morning.
 Share the draft with others for a different perspective.

 Focus on your strengths

-A great personal statement will sell you to a program.
-It is like a sales pitch that highlights the attributes that qualify you as a worthy candidate.
+A great personal statement is a sales pitch that highlights the attributes that qualify you as a worthy candidate.
 Concentrate on your knowledge of the field, your experiences and your projections for the future.

 Example: “My undergraduate studies prepared me well for my profession.
 Understanding the role of truckers and fleet companies gave me a unique insight into the workings of the logistics industry and how to improve the conditions of drivers, my organization’s bottom-line and customer satisfaction.
 Working in this industry opened my eyes to the impact of overregulation in the transport sector.
 I believe there is an urgent need for regulators to come up with creative reforms to transport laws, improve driver welfare and create more awareness on the challenges of trucking.”

 Make your introduction captivating